smhcnryksl/YT-Video-Focus/README.md

 NOTE:
 This is my first time doing web based project, it may have bugs.
 I used AI model for html and css.
 I didn't know any javascript before this project, learned by doing.
 I also used AI model for assistance with javascript.
-There is also a Chrome Web Store page of this extension:
+Soon on Chrome Web Store...

 <img width="1280" height="800" alt="Main" src="https://github.com/user-attachments/assets/e30b2b5c-0842-4509-83cb-ae06ed873aad" />
 <img width="1280" height="800" alt="Focus_mode_on" src="https://github.com/user-attachments/assets/1fdd52b9-525f-41fd-80f0-cb0d8a5a3d34" />